 We are interested in a wide range of processes and organisms in terrestrial ecosystems.
 In particular, we investigate how ecosystems work and the interactions between the drivers of ecosystem productivity (e.g. soils) to the different organisms from the microscopic to top predators.

-Wild Deserts is an exciting partnership with a vision to understand, restore and promote desert ecosystems through ecosystem manipulations, reintroductions and collaborative partnerships.
+Wild Deserts is an exciting project with a vision to understand, restore and promote desert ecosystems through ecosystem manipulations, reintroductions and collaborative partnerships.